jermp/entropy_coding/README.md

 -----------------

-A C++ program that, given a probability distribution of symbols, generate the corresponding Shannon-Fano code.
+A C++ program that, given a probability distribution of symbols, generates the corresponding Shannon-Fano code.

 Compile with: